guildai/guildai/guild/tests/merge-impl.md

     >>> tmp = mkdtemp()
     >>> run(f"guild -H {guild_home} merge -y", cwd=tmp)
-    guild: run ... originates from a different directory (...) - cannot merge to the current directory by default
+    guild: run ... was created from a different project (...) - cannot merge to the current directory by default
-    Use --target-dir to override this check or try 'guild merge --help' for more information.
+    Use '--target-dir .' to override this check or try 'guild merge --help' for more information.
     <exit 1>

 Next we test the pathological case where Guild can't determine a